hikari-crescent/book/src/basics/command_options.md

 ## More Information On Types
 Strings, Ints, Floats, and Booleans all use python's built in types.

-> If you are compfterable reading function overloads you can look at
+> If you are comfortable reading function overloads you can look at
 > [the source code](https://github.com/magpie-dev/hikari-crescent/blob/main/crescent/commands/options.py#L140).

 ```python